-Fosler-Lussier is the author of two books: Music Divided: Bartók's Legacy in Cold War Culture (University of California Press, 2007); and Music in America’s Cold War Diplomacy (University of California Press, 2015).
+Music in America’s Cold War Diplomacy (University of California Press, 2015) described musicians’ tours sponsored by the U.S. State Department: these included rock ’n’ roll, bluegrass, blues, classical music and jazz.
 The latter book is accompanied by an online database of U.S. cultural presentations from the 1950s to the 1980s.

 - “Music Pushed, Music Pulled: Cultural Diplomacy, Globalization, and Imperialism,” Diplomatic History 36, no. 1 (January 2012): 53-64

 - “Cultural Diplomacy as Cultural Globalization: The University of Michigan Jazz Band in Latin America,” Journal of the Society for American Music 4, no. 1 (February 2010): 59-93